-Since most pipelines are buried underground, pipeline markers are used to indicate their approximate location along a route.
+Since most pipelines are buried underground, pipeline markers are used to indicate their approximate location along the route.
 Markers cannot be relied upon to indicate the exact position of the pipeline.
-Markers can be found where a pipeline intersects a street, highway, or railway.
+The markers can be found where a pipeline intersects a street, highway or railway.
 These markers display the pipeline operator name, emergency number, and the product being transported.